[continued from part 2]

 BBA 08/4582 was amended in April 2010, with revisions being made to Section 7 on ‘Behaviour in Relation to Fire’:

 Kooltherm K15 is again classified as Class 0 (England and Wales) or ‘low risk’ (Scotland), without any reference being made to tests to BS 476 parts 7 and 6.
-But now it is deemed to be useable in accordance with the provisions of 12.7 as well as those of 12.5 and 12.6:
+But now it is claimed that, because it is Class 0, it is therefore useable in accordance with the provisions of 12.7 as well as those of 12.5 and 12.6:

 It seems to me that this certification by the BBA was in breach of the building regulations.
 Paragraph 12.7 only applies to buildings with a storey 18m or more above ground level.
 It requires that insulation products be of ‘limited combustibility’ as defined in AD B2 Appendix A, and and it is undisputed that phenolic insulation boards are unable to achieve such a rating.
 So how could the BBA state that: